TN 13 (10-24)

 • The date the claimant attained age 22 title II childhood disability benefit (CDB).

-You may find information about work in medical evidence, consultative examination reports, special education records, and in information from other nonmedical sources.
+When reviewing medical evidence, consultative examination reports, special education records, and information from other non-medical sources, be alert for information about work activity.

 7. Queries as a source of vocational evidence